Safe for the Road

 Towing a caravan is no more difficult than driving solo providing you are aware of the length of your unit.
 There is no reason why your trailer should not dutifully follow your car but you will need to allow more time and space to stop safely, overtake and corner under control.

-Watch your speed, particularly on long down hill stretches.
+SPEED Watch your speed, particularly on long down hill stretches.
 The onset of instability in such circumstances is far more difficult to control than at a more modest speed and when uphill with the car pulling the caravan rather than caravan pushing the car.
-Remember, the motorway speed limit of 60mph is a maximum and it is sometimes wiser to travel at a lower speed.
+Remember, the motorway and dual carriageway speed limit when towing a trailer is 60mph which is a maximum and it is sometimes wiser to travel at a lower speed, it saves fuel too.
+Further information is available at gov.uk/speed-limits.

 With a load on the back, acceleration will be slower and you will need more time and space for overtaking.
 Your combination is longer and wider than your car alone so you will need to take this into consideration before pulling out.